Ketel Marte Player Props: Diamondbacks vs. Padres

 - Marte hit .240 with 42 doubles, two triples, 12 home runs and 58 walks.

-- Including the 137 games he logged a plate appearance in last season, he went deep in 12 of them (8.8%), leaving the yard in 2.2% of his trips to the dish.

-- Marte drove in a run in 39 of 137 games last season (28.5%), including 11 occasions when he drove in multiple runs (8.0%).
-He had three or more RBIs in one game.
+- Marte picked up an RBI in 39 of 137 games last season, with multiple RBIs in 11 of them.
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.